 - Evaluate outcomes using your chosen reporting tools.

-- Review data and make adjustments as needed.
+- Analyze your data and make adjustments as needed.

 5: Finalizing Your Video Marketing Strategy